Maryland Wheelchair Seating and Positioning Accessories

 Wheelchair backs with lumbar support use a cushion that is placed behind your lower back to reduce lower back fatigue.
 It also helps position your pelvis in a way that does not constrict any of your internal organs.

 Freedom Mobility offers a wide variety of wheelchair accessories for complex positioning needs.
 Our trained personnel can assist you with selecting the best products for postural support, lateral support, arm and foot care and amputee support.
-If you are looking for wheelchair accessories in Maryland, here are some of the products we supply:
+If you are looking for wheelchair accessories in Central Maryland, here are some of the products we supply: